-Generating and raising awareness of research on the risks associated with alcohol and substance use by girls and women is an important aspect of our work.
-We are known for promoting a multilevel approach to prevention of alcohol and substance use in pregnancy, including: broad awareness activities, non-judgemental discussion of drinking and other substance use by health professionals, access to specialized holistic support programming, and post-partum interventions with mothers and children.
+Generating and raising awareness of research on the risks associated with alcohol use by girls and women is an important aspect of our work.
+We are known for promoting a multilevel approach to prevention of alcohol use in pregnancy, including: broad awareness activities, non-judgemental discussion of drinking by health professionals, access to specialized holistic support programming, and post-partum interventions with mothers and children.

 As well as health promotion and prevention related work, BCCEWH researchers and knowledge exchange experts work towards improving policy and service provision for girls and women with substance use problems and addictions, including trauma-informed substance use treatment.